 “Some of our clients’ most successful video formats on Facebook,” Hou went on to share, “are live Q&As with experts and influencers, where the questions are fun and useful, compilations of short, how-to content, and streaming panels, featuring people with widely varying points of view.”

 Almost any video or piece of content can bore its audience with one mistake: being too one-sided.
 That’s why Mike Allton of Agorapulse recommended making Facebook videos more interactive.

 “We routinely bring extremely qualified and sought-after guests onto our shows and give our audience an opportunity to ask questions.
 By monitoring the comments and making it an open conversation, audience members are encouraged to stay, ask questions, and see how the guest responds,” Allton explained.

 Remember, boosting your Facebook video watch time isn’t just about getting viewers to stick around longer—it’s about getting viewers engaged and ensuring they’re around to get your entire message.
-Combine A+ video content with the expert tips above, and you’ll be well on your way.
+Combine A+ video content with the expert tips above and track your most valuable video metrics with this video marketing dashboard, and you’ll be well on your way.